Amatis-raspberry/food-delivery-frontend/README.md

   `-- manifest
       PWA related images.
 src
-  |-- atoms
-      The global state config for atom is defined here.
   |-- components
       Contains reusable components, such as: Navigation, Menus, etc...
       These components usually contain project specific data or behavior, they